zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

        *[DS10_NSEC_NO_VERIFIED_SIGNATURE]* with the name server IP addresses from the set.

-35. If the *NSEC3 RRSIG No DNSKEY* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_NO_DNSKEY]* with the key ID and the name server IP addresses from the set for the key ID.
+34. If the *NSEC3 RRSIG No DNSKEY* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_NO_DNSKEY]* with the key ID and the name server IP addresses from the set for the key ID.

-36. If the *NSEC3 RRSIG Expired* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_EXPIRED]* with the key ID and the name server IP addresses from the set for the key ID.
+35. If the *NSEC3 RRSIG Expired* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_EXPIRED]* with the key ID and the name server IP addresses from the set for the key ID.

-37. If the *NSEC3 RRSIG Not Yet Valid* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_NOT_YET_VALID]* with the key ID and the name server IP addresses from the set for the key ID.
+36. If the *NSEC3 RRSIG Not Yet Valid* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_NOT_YET_VALID]* with the key ID and the name server IP addresses from the set for the key ID.

-38. If the *NSEC3 RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_VERIFY_ERROR]* with the key ID and the name server IP addresses from the set for the key ID.
+37. If the *NSEC3 RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_VERIFY_ERROR]* with the key ID and the name server IP addresses from the set for the key ID.

-39. If the combined set of the unique name server IP addresses of the *NSEC3 RRSIG No DNSKEY*, *NSEC3 RRSIG Expired*, *NSEC3 RRSIG Not Yet Valid* and *NSEC3 RRSIG Verify Error* sets is non-empty, then do:
+38. If the combined set of the *NSEC3 RRSIG No DNSKEY*, *NSEC3 RRSIG Expired*, *NSEC3 RRSIG Not Yet Valid* and *NSEC3 RRSIG Verify Error* sets is non-empty, then do:
-    1. For each name server IP address in the combined set store the IP address in a temporary set for the next step if the IP address is not a member of the *NSEC3 RRSIG Verified*.
+    1. Extract all unique name server IP address in the combined set that are not members the *NSEC3 RRSIG Verified* set.
-    2. If the temporary set is non-empty then output *[DS10_NSEC3_NO_VERIFIED_SIGNATURE]* with the name server IP addresses from the set.
+    2. If the extracted name server IP addresses is a non-empty set then output *[DS10_NSEC3_NO_VERIFIED_SIGNATURE]* with the extracted name server IP addresses.

-40. If the *Algo Not Supported By ZM* set is non-empty, then output *[DS10_ALGO_NOT_SUPPORTED_BY_ZM]* for each DNSKEY key tag with the name server IP addresses, the key tag and the algorithm name and code from the set.
+39. If the *Algo Not Supported By ZM* set is non-empty, then output *[DS10_ALGO_NOT_SUPPORTED_BY_ZM]* for each DNSKEY key tag with the name server IP addresses, the key tag and the algorithm name and code from the set.

-41. If the *Responds with DNSKEY* set is empty and the *Responds without DNSKEY* is non-empty then output *[DS10_NO_DNSSEC_SUPPORT]* with the name server IP addresses from the *Responds without DNSKEY* set.
+40. If the *Responds with DNSKEY* set is empty and the *Responds without DNSKEY* is non-empty then output *[DS10_ZONE_NO_DNSSEC]* with the name server IP addresses from the *Responds without DNSKEY* set.

-42. If both the *Responds with DNSKEY* set and the *Responds without DNSKEY* set are non-empty then output *[DS10_SERVER_NO_DNSSEC_SUPPORT]* with the name server IP addresses from the *Responds without DNSKEY* set.
+41. If both the *Responds with DNSKEY* set and the *Responds without DNSKEY* set are non-empty then output *[DS10_SERVER_NO_DNSSEC]* with the name server IP addresses from the *Responds without DNSKEY* set.

-43. If the *Expected NSEC3 Missing* set or the *Expected NSEC Missing* set (or both) is non-empty then output *[DS10_EXPECTED_NSEC_NSEC3_MISSING]* with the name server IP addresses from the sets.
+42. Extract all members of the *NS IP* set that is not also a member of the *Responds without DNSKEY* set, the *NSEC In Answer* set, the *NSEC3PARAM Query Gives NSEC NODATA* set, the *NSEC3PARAM In Answer* set or the *NSEC Query Gives NSEC3 NODATA* set.
+If the extracted set is non-empty, then output *[DS10_EXPECTED_NSEC_NSEC3_MISSING]* with the extracted list of name server IP addresses.

 ## Outcome(s)